Wildlife Conservation Canines and Ethology Lab

-Information for volunteers of the Canid Behaviour Research Team
+Information for volunteers of the Canid and Reptile Behaviour and Olfaction Team

 You want to volunteer?

 Look at our research page and see what may interest you, then, contact Dr Simon Gadbois.
 If you are planning to work with the dogs, you must be comfortable with dogs.
 If you are planning to do field work (with or without the sniffer dogs), you must be comfortable with reptiles (turtles and/or snakes).
 We are almost always look for:

 - Dog sitters/Dog walkers (CCAC certification necessary)